 Who would like to go through all of this hefty process and break Apple’s EULA and suffer potential penalties, right?

 Let me share some of the MainStage alternatives with you.

 MainStage’s Enormous suite of features, Detailed stock Plugins and sample library, low price point, and classic Apple only place it into a league of its own.
 In other words, there’s absolutely no true MainStage competition from the PC world.
 That said, there are a couple of PC-compatible apps that do an adequate job of copying a tiny subset of all MainStage’s features.

 In comparison to MainStage and Cantabile Performer, Gig Performer Is comparatively new to the scene.
-The program began improvement in 2015 and now supports both the Windows and macOS.
-A couple of Gig Performer’s key features include setlist support, predictive loading to get easy patch changes, optimize CPU usage, bi-directional MIDI controller, and also a proprietary scripting language.
+The program began improving in 2015 and now supports both Windows and macOS.
+A couple of Gig Performer’s key features include setlist support, predictive loading to get easy patch changes, optimize CPU usage, a bi-directional MIDI controller, and also a proprietary scripting language.

 Gig Performer is priced at $149, and a macOS and Windows Package is available for $199.
 I Believe that the no-frills pricing arrangement of Gig Performer makes it a more attractive offering.
 Practically speaking, it has all The vital features for live performers, also comes in at $50 less costly than Cantabile Performer Professional.

 Now Brainspawn has closed store, cantabilesoftware.com has become the most popular live operation app for PC users.
 Together with Cantabile Performer, you are able to play VST plugins, change between tunes, set up custom keyboard splits, trigger audio and MIDI clips, record your own performances, and much more.